Decentraland-Community-Modules/DCL-Parkour-Framework-SDK6/README.md

 This module has been heavily documented and will work as-is/out of the box.
 You can get a quick overview of all the module's current features in-game [here](https://decentraland-parkour-kit.herokuapp.com/).

-or by downloading the scene and running it locally (ensure you have the DCL SDK installed).
+Or you can download the scene and run it locally (ensure you have the DCL SDK installed).

 File Overview: